Dick Sargent: Career

-In 1975, Sargent appeared on the television show TattleTales with Fannie Flagg as his "beard", and was introduced as "her guy".
+In 1975, Sargent appeared on the game show Tattletales with Fannie Flagg.

-His later movies included the crime drama Hardcore (1979) as Jake Van Dorn's strait-laced brother-in-law, Wes DeJong, and as Dr. Jameson in the sci-fi horror film Parts: The Clonus Horror (1979).
+His later movies included the crime drama Hardcore (1979) as Jake Van Dorn (George C. Scott)'s strait-laced brother-in-law, Wes DeJong, and as Dr. Jameson in the sci-fi horror film Parts: The Clonus Horror (1979).
 He also played Sheriff Grady Byrd in two 1979–1980 season episodes of The Dukes of Hazzard.